Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions: Results and discussion

-The morphology of the jetted lobes shows significant differences between the runs.
-The widths of the lobes as a function of length are shown in the bottom panel of Fig. \ref{figrht-wr}.
-As can be seen, the jetted lobe in run M13 is much wider than those in runs M14 and M15, as also shown in Fig. \ref{figden2d}.
-This suggests that it is easier to form GRSs with wider shapes from hosts in lower-mass dark matter halos, where they experience more adiabatic cooling in the lower-pressure environment.
-The very slim lobe formed in run M15, which has a denser gas environment and indicates that a dense gas environment may help collimate the jetted lobes.
-On the other hand, the morphology of the lobes is also related to the jet energy.
-When the jet energy is increased in run M14E1, the lobe shows a wider shape compared to run M14 (see the blue dotted line in the bottom panel of Fig. \ref{figrht-wr} and the right panel of Fig. \ref{figden2d}).
+The morphologies of the jetted lobes differ significantly among the runs.
+The lobe widths as a function of length are shown in the bottom panels of Fig. \ref{figrht-wr}.
+Snapshots of the density distribution in our runs, captured when the bipolar radio lobes reach a scale of about 1 Mpc (one-sided scale $\rm r_h \sim 500$ kpc), are shown in Fig. \ref{figden2d}.
+As can be seen, the jetted lobes in runs M13 and M13fk9 are much wider than those in the other runs.
+This suggests that wider GRSs form more readily from hosts in lower-mass dark matter halos with low-density gas cores, where they undergo greater adiabatic cooling in the lower-pressure environment.

-The dependence of lobe morphology on both the environment and jet energy can be characterized by the characteristic feedback radius $\rm R_{fb}$, defined as the radius within which the initial thermal energy of the ambient gas equals the jet outburst energy \citep{duan20}.
-The values of $\rm R_{fb}$ for all runs are listed in Tab. \ref{tab1}.
-As can be seen, the $\rm R_{fb}$ value for run M13 is significantly larger than those for runs M14 and M15, despite the lower jet energy in run M13.
+The dependence of lobe morphology on jet composition and duration is also explored.
+As shown in Figs. \ref{figrht-wr} and \ref{figden2d}, the morphology of jets initially dominated by kinetic energy (run names containing "fk9") is more similar to that of the fiducial runs (M13, M14, and M15, initially dominated by magnetic energy) than to runs with different gas environments.
+Runs with shorter jet durations (54.8 Myr; run names containing "t0E0") can detach from the halo center (run M13t0E0) or even become severely disrupted by the dense environment (run M15t0E0) by the time they reach GRS scales (see Fig. \ref{figden2d}).
+This indicates that low-power jets (as in this work) with short active durations (tens of Myr) can only appear as remnant sources when they propagate to GRS scales.
+Indeed, such sources rapidly become faint at large scales (Sect. \ref{p-d}).